bregman-arie/devops-exercises/exercises/devops/ci_for_open_source_project.md

 ### Bonus

-Containerize the app of the project you forked using any containerization technology you want.
+Containerize the app of the project you forked using any containerization technology you would like.